Professor of Mathematics

 - Massachusetts Institute of Technology - Ph.D.
 Electrical Engineering and Computer Science, 2005

 - Stanford University - M.S.
 Engineering-Economic Systems and Operations Research, 1998

 - Stanford University - B.S.
 Mathematical and Computational Sciences, 1998

-Healthcare operations research, linear and integer programming, simulation, graph theory and maximum edge weight matching for kidney paired donation, transplantation and organ allocation, and biomechanics.
+Operations research for organ transplantation and healthcare, redistricting, linear and integer programming, simulation, graph theory and maximum edge weight matching for kidney paired donation, optimizing organ allocation.